Village of the Damned (1960)

 They tell us there were other incidents that occurred around the globe, on the same day as Midwich, most of them dead.
 The military discusses what to do about Midwich, seeing them as a threat, as Zellaby tries to brush it all aside as kids being kids!

-CAP: There was one incident in Midwich, California, and another in Midwich, Australia.
+There was one incident in Midwich, California, and another in Midwich, Australia.
 Strange, they all happened in towns with the same unlikely name...

 Zellaby does manage to convince them to give him a year, to try and teach the children some morals.
 If they can be convinced to be good, they could be the answer to all the world's problems.

 So, all the Cuckoos are gathered at school, with Zellaby teaching them, and he asks them some questions.
 Wondering how deep into his mind they can read, do they know about aliens, stuff like that.
+They establish their powers are strong, and getting better every moment, but remain silent on any sort of extraterrestrial origins.

 Later, someone nearly runs over one of the Cuckoos, and they mentally command him to drive into a wall.